 Nothing smells quite like fall melting into the holiday season like apple pie!
 While apples are available in many grocery stores year round, buying them fresh from local farms is most common around the fall season.
-In addition to being the ultimate fall ingredient for pie, cider, salads, sandwiches, and more, apples also load you up with generous amounts of fiber and Vitamin C. On top of all that, apples are known for their rich antioxidant content which can help stave off free radicals in the body and prevent hypertension, diabetes, cancer, and heart disease.
+In addition to being the ultimate fall ingredient for pie, cider, salads, sandwiches, and more, apples also load you up with generous amounts of fiber and Vitamin C.

 You might have heard these delicious little snacks referred to as “pepitas,” but don’t let their size fool you – they are packed with nutrition!
 Just 1 oz. of pumpkin seeds loads you up with nutrients including protein, fiber, magnesium, and the kicker: Omega-3s (plant-based alpha-linolenic acid to be exact) which help fight inflammation and support good brain health.
 You can find raw hulled pumpkin seeds in many grocery stores these days – great as a topping for granola, oatmeal, cereal, and even soups and salads, you’ll definitely want to plant this seed in your fall diet.